anrj/rubby/docs/team-contract.md

 ## Decision-Making Process

 ### Routine Decisions

--   Method: [e.g., Majority vote, consensus, assigned owner decides]
+- Method: Visionary decides
--   Timeline: [e.g., Decided within 24 hours]
+- Timeline: Decided within 24 hours

 ### Major Decisions

--   Method: [e.g., Unanimous agreement required, or 2/3 majority with 24-hour notice]
+- Method: Unanimous agreement required
--   Timeline: [e.g., Discuss in team meeting, decide within one week]
+- Timeline: Discuss in team meeting and decide within one week
--   Documentation: [e.g., Record in decision-log.md file]
+- Documentation: Record and update in decision-log.md file.

 ### If We Can't Agree:

-1. [e.g., Take 24 hours to research and present arguments]
+1. Take 24 hours to research and present arguments
-2. [e.g., Vote with majority rule]
+2. Vote with 2/3 rule
-3. [e.g., If still stuck, consult instructor]
+3. If still stuck, consult visionary.

 ---

 ## Conflict Resolution

 ### Step 1: Direct Communication

--   Address issues directly with the person(s) involved
+- Address issues directly with the persons involved
--   Use "I feel" statements, not accusations
 - Focus on the problem, not the person
--   Timeline: Within 48 hours of issue arising
+- Timeline: Within 24 hours of issue arising

 ### Step 2: Team Discussion
 - Bring it to the full team in a scheduled meeting
 - Everyone gets a chance to speak
 - Focus on finding a solution, not assigning blame
 - Document the agreed resolution

-### Step 3: Instructor Mediation
+### Step 3: Visionary Mediation

--   Contact the instructor via email (include all team members)
+- Contact the visionary via email (include all team members in CC)
--   Provide a brief summary of the issue and steps already taken
--   Instructor will schedule a mediation session
+- Visionary ructor will schedule a break room session

 ### Common Issues & Agreed Solutions

 **If someone misses a deadline:**

--   [e.g., Team checks in 24 hours before deadline to catch issues early]
+- Team checks in 24 hours before deadline to catch issues early, possible postpone of deadline considering late finish.
--   [e.g., Missing member makes up work within 48 hours or next task is reassigned]
+- Missing member makes up work within 48 hours or next task is reassigned, required to notify beforehand.

 **If someone isn't responding to communications:**

--   [e.g., After 48 hours, escalate to emergency contact or instructor]
+- After 24 hours, call an emergency meeting.

 **If workload feels unequal:**

--   [e.g., Review contribution logs at weekly meeting, rebalance if needed]
+- Review contribution at weekly meeting, rise any issues(if any), rebalance if needed.

 **If technical disagreement arises:**

--   [e.g., Prototype both approaches, test, then decide based on metrics]
+- Prototype different approaches, test, then decide based on metrics and major vote.

 ---

 ## Quality Standards

 ### Code Quality

--   [ ] Follows [language] style guide (e.g., PEP 8 for Python, Airbnb for JS)
+- [ ] Follows Typescript (any other language that might be used) style guide
 - [ ] Includes docstrings/comments for complex logic
 - [ ] Passes linting checks
 - [ ] Has unit tests for core functionality

 ### Documentation Quality
 - [ ] README is always up-to-date
 - [ ] Setup instructions are clear and tested
 - [ ] API endpoints are documented
 - [ ] Architecture decisions are recorded

 ### UX/Product Quality
 - [ ] Features are user-tested before marking complete
 - [ ] Error messages are clear and helpful
 - [ ] Loading states and feedback are implemented
 - [ ] Accessibility basics are covered (color contrast, keyboard nav)

 ---